Thursday’s analyst upgrades and downgrades

 =====

-Kirkland Lake Gold Ltd. (KL-T, KL-N) "makes it look easy," said Desjardins Securities Ray Ray, who raised his target for its stock in response to a "strong" reserve update on Wednesday.
+Kirkland Lake Gold Ltd. (KL-T, KL-N) "makes it look easy," said Desjardins Securities Raj Ray, who raised his target for its stock in response to a "strong" reserve update on Wednesday.

 "KL Gold has two of the highest-grade underground mines in the world, Macassa in Canada and Fosterville in Australia," said Mr. Ray.
 "While Macassa has always been known as a narrow-vein, high-grade operation, with reserves grade at the end of 2017 of 21grams per ton and increasing at depth, Fosterville's increase in grade has been a revelation for the company and the market.
 At the end of 2017, Fosterville hosted total reserves of 1.7 moz grading 23 grams per ton with grade and ounces increasing 29 per cent year over year and 65 per cent year over year.
 Ongoing exploration continues to further extend the high-grade, visible-gold mineralization at Fosterville."

 "If recent operational updates from Fosterville and Macassa are anything to go by, KL Gold is expected to keep growing production and margins as mining advances into the higher-grade zones at Fosterville and Macassa.
 Specifically, KL Gold is expected to start mining from the high-grade Swan zone at Fosterville in 2H18 and has started mining from the 5700 level at Macassa.
 For context, the reserves grade at the Swan zone is 61 grams per ton vs the overall Fosterville reserves grade of 23 grams per ton (2017 average mined grade of 15.8 grams per ton).
-Similarly, the reserves grade at the 5700 level in Macassa is 27.3 grams per ton vs the overall Macassa reserves grade of 21 grams per ton (2017 average mined grade of 16.0 grams per ton).
+Similarly, the reserves grade at the 5700 level in Macassa is 27.3 grams per ton vs the overall Macassa reserves grade of 21 grams per ton (2017 average mined grade of 16.0 grams per ton)."

-For the fourth quarter of fiscal 2017, the Toronto-based company reported cash flow per share of 45 US cents, which met Mr. Ray's expectation and fell a penny less than the consensus estimate.
+For the fourth quarter of fiscal 2017, the Toronto-based company reported cash flow per share of 45 US cents, which met Mr. Ray's expectation and was a penny lower than the consensus estimate.
 It was a jump of 12 US cents from the previous quarter due largely to "significantly" higher production.

 "Cash and cash equivalents at the end of 4Q17 totalled US$231.6m with no debt.
 Despite the high capital spend guidance in 2018, we estimate the company can generate over US$70m of FCF at a spot gold price of US$1,325/oz with cash flow breakeven at gold price around US$1,200/oz.
 In addition, while the company's dividend program (quarterly dividend of C$0.02/share) is small, KL Gold has also been active on its NCIB, with 5.4m shares bought back in 2017 for C$76.5m."